Your A–Z reference to colour management and related terminology

 Colour TemperatureThe tone of white light, such as when referring to the white of a monitor’s display, digital camera image, or viewing light.
 A low temperature, such as that from household bulbs down to candlelight, has a yellow to orange tone (3,000-4,000°k), whereas daylight (5,000-6,500°k) crosses form a yellow-white to blue-white, and above this (7,000°k+) is a blue white.

 Connection Types - MonitorsMonitors can offer a number of connection types or ports that accept a corresponding cable to communicate with a computer.
 Choice of connection port is determined by a combination of what ports options are available on the monitor and similarly on the computer (Graphics Card).
 Although many monitors offer a VGA connection, this is analogue and should only be used if the computer only has a VGA port.
-Preferably, a digital connection port such as DVI and DisplayPort should be used.
-HDMI is also a digital connection port type, generally used in AV (audio Visual) displays.
+Preferably a digital connection port such as DVI, DisplayPort or USB-C should be used.
+HDMI is also a digital connection port type but only Version 1.4 and 2 support resolutions over 1900 x 1200.

-For a detailed explanation of Connection types, benefits and limitations, download the Cables and Connectors PDF from the learning Centre.
+For a detailed explanation of Connection types, benefits and limitations, visit the Monitor Connection Types page from the learning Centre.

 ContrastIn relation to a monitor, the difference between the darkest black and brightest white it can display (at maximum brightness).